olebole/irafdoc/doc/tasks/noao/digiphot/apphot/wphot.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; show stdimcur

+  ... record the default value of stdimcur

   ap&gt; set stdimcur = stdgraph

+  ... define the image cursor to be the graphics cursor

   ap&gt; contour dev$ypix

+  ... make a contour plot of dev$ypix

   ap&gt; contour dev$ypix &gt;G ypix.plot1

+  ... store the contour plot of dev$ypix in the file ypix.plot1

   ap&gt; wphot dev$ypix display=stdgraph

+  ... type ? to get an optional help page

+  ... move graphics cursor to a star
+  ... type i to enter the interactive setup menu
+  ... enter maximum radius in pixels of the radial profile or CR
       to accept the default value
+  ... set the fwhmpsf, centering radius, inner and outer sky annuli,
       apertures, and sigma using the graphics cursor and the stellar radial profile plot
+  ... typing &lt;CR&gt; leaves everything at the default value ... type q to quit the setup menu

+  ... type the v key to verify the critical parameters

+  ... type the w key to save the parameters in the parameter files

+  ... retype :.read ypix.plot1 to reload the contour plot

+  ... move the graphics cursor to the stars of interest and tap
       the space bar

+  ... a one line summary of the fitted parameters will appear on the
       standard output for each star measured

+  ... type q to quit and q again to verify

+  ... full output will appear in the text file ypix.omag.2

   ap&gt; set stdimcur = &lt;default&gt;

+  ... reset stdimcur to its previous value
   </pre></div>
   <p>
   3. Setup and run PHOT interactively on a list of objects temporarily